 WP User Frontend Pro plugin is all you need to allow users to access the post editor on the frontend of your site.
 When this plugin is activated, users can register on the site from a form that appears on the front-end of the site, add and edit posts and view their posts dashboard all without ever accessing the wp-admin part of your website.

 The plugin has built-in guest post support.
-Which means, your users won't even have to have a registered account on your website before they can submit a post.
+This means, your users won't even have to have a registered account on your website before they can submit a post.

 But let's just say you do want your guest bloggers to register on your site.
 You can do so, too.
-WP User Frontend Pro plugin allows to create multiple forms to be displayed at different pages.
-So you can have a form specific for registration of guest bloggers.
+WP User Frontend Pro plugin allows creating multiple forms to be displayed on different pages.
+So you can have a form specifically for the registration of guest bloggers.
 Guest bloggers can provide the information you want from them while registering on your website for an account.